chromium/chromium/docs/vscode.md

 ```

 Note: these settings assume that the workspace folder (the root folder displayed
-in the Explorer tab) is chromium/src.
-If this is not the case, replace any
+in the Explorer tab) is Chromium's `src/` directory.
+If this is not the case,
-references to ${workspaceFolder} with the path to chromium/src.
+replace any references to ${workspaceFolder} with the path to your `src/`.

 ### Tasks
 Next, we'll tell VS Code how to compile our code, run tests, and to read